This article helps you understand how sending emails from another account (like an alias) can affect your email delivery.

 - You spoofed your recipients, who can easily report your email as phishing.
 Your recipient's servers can then block your emails for future campaigns.

 - You sent too many spams emails.
 Read more on the following article: What is spam?
 How is your email marked as spam?

 How to make sure my emails are correctly delivered?

 Sending from an alias is not strictly prohibited, but you should use the alias feature wisely.
 This requires in-depth reflection for selecting an appropriate domain name:

 - Avoid using a spammy name (example: makefastcash.com).
-Otherwise, this will trigger spam filters and your emails won’t be delivered
+Otherwise, this can trigger spam filters, and your emails won’t be delivered

 - Always include an unsubscribe link into your email, so that the recipients don’t have to click on the spam button, reducing thus your bounce rate